Harmless Sky

 felled.jpg

 There is something special about a beech wood.
 The tall, grey, arching trunks, and the canopy that their branches form, are reminiscent of the columns and vaulting of an ancient cathedral.
 Peace and stillness is to be found in such places, and people tend to speak quietly, in awe of the majesty of their surroundings.
-Read the rest of this entry »
+Continue reading »